pgulutzan/pgfindlib/README.md

 <H3 id="Re $LIB and $PLATFORM">Re Re $LIB and $PLATFORM</H3><HR>
 <P>
-It sees and replaces these according to what the operating Linux documentation says.
+It sees and replaces these according to what the loader would do, which may differ from what the Linux documentation says.
+For $LIB we only fall back to /lib64 or lib if there's a severe problem.
 A comment may also appear.
-However, the results are not what's expected on Debian and probably unexpected on other platforms.</P>
+The results are what's expected for the platform. </P>

 <H3 id="Re library lists">Re library lists</H3><HR>
 <P>DT_RPATH and DT_RUNPATH and LD_LIBRARY_PATH and LD_RUNPATH and extra_paths can all contain lists of paths.